JustScrub/aws_lambda_zabbix_mon/README.md

  - AWS Lambda --> AWS CloudWatch --> metrics to this project --> Zabbix Proxy --> Zabbix Server --> Dashboard

 # Config
+ - Central config script:
+    - prj_config.py
+    - guided config creation
+    - fill config parameters for the multi-trigger mapping of Lambda priorities to Zabbix severities
+    - textual parameters only!
+    - the concrete mapping must be specified in the scripts/zapi/zapi.py script with MetricConfig for now
+        - see below
+    - sets common names (below) and template parameters JSON file

  - Zabbix:
-    - zabbix-scripts/zapi.py
+    - scripts/zapi/zapi.py
         - select mapping (all-in-one item, single-trigger discovery, multi-trigger discovery)
         - create list of MetricConfig objects for the specific mapping
             - there can be multiple zabbix items/metrics for one metric in AWS Lambda
             - each is a separate instance of MetricConfig
-        - call function that populates zabbix
+        - call function that populates zabbix (e.g. `create_multi_trigger_mapping`)

  - AWS:
     - zblamb-sam/
-        - template.yaml
+        - metric-stream.yaml
             - includes demo infrastructure, feel free to modify (remove EC2 instance...)
             - only Firehose transform Lambda, Firehose Data Stream and Meric Stream objects must remain
                 - Transform Lambda must have ZBLAMB_PROXY_IP environment variable defined!
                 - IP address of the Zabbix Server/Proxy it will be sending data to
                 - if the Zabbix Server/Proxy is in a private subnet in AWS VPC, the transform lambda must be "inside" as well
             - in Metric Stream, select which metric for Lambda to stream (e.g. 'Errors', 'Duration')
+                - to support more metrics, configure Zabbix with MetricConfig (above) and edit the Transformation Lambda source code (below)
             - can add more statistics (see AWS::CloudWatch::MetricStream documentation)

         - functions/